ATRedshaw/ATRedshaw.github.io/content/blog/lazy-manager-fpl-202425.md

 ![image](assets/images/blogs/lazy-manager-fpl-202425/set_and_forget_player_point_breakdown.png)
 *Figure 4.
 Breakdown of players' contribution to the total points tally.*

+I love this diagram, it remains my favourite style I've ever produced, but...
+It brings me great pain looking back at the missing C on Mbeumo for Gameweek 29 when Salah blanked, it made my question when writing this up why, with a better GW15 score, Palmer wasn't vice captain and if my algorithm was wrong.
+Alas, the choice is right but the diagram is missing that GW29 label for whatever reason, and it will frustrate me till my dying breath (or when I can just be bother to actually fix it...).
+Just imagine there is a C on Mbeumo in that week for the sake of my sanity.

 ## The Dream Team

 Here is the final squad of fifteen.